-What’s The 411: Is This Griselda Rapper Smashing Mary J. Blige’s “Not Got’ Cry” Cakes To Conway The Machine Smithereens?
+What’s The 411: Is This Griselda Rapper Smashing Mary J. Blige’s “Not Gon Cry” Cakes To Conway The Machine Smithereens?

 In a twist nobody saw coming, Griselda rapper Conway The Machine could be making a love connection with the iconic singer.

-In one of the rapper’s most recent Instagram Stories, The Machine reposted a picture from Mary J. Blige’s induction into the Apollo Walk Of Fame last week, which he adorned with a heart eyes emoji, bee emoji, robot face emoji and the hashtag #mines.
-Even though a majority of these symbols are a bit vague–maybe the robot is an inside joke?–Conway definitely wants people to know there’s something serious going on here with that hashtag.
+In one of the rapper’s most recent Instagram Stories, The Machine reposted a picture from Mary J. Blige’s induction into the Apollo Walk Of Fame last week, which he adorned with a heart eyes emoji, bee emoji, robot face emoji, and the hashtag #mines.
+Even though a majority of these symbols are a bit vague–maybe the robot is an inside joke? a reference to him being “the machine”?–Either way, Conway definitely wants people to know there’s something serious going on here with that hashtag.

 More evidence comes in the form of a quick clip from a recent event the pair both attended, which shows both musicians dancing hand-in-hand.
-Of course, the comments section was filled with inquiring minds wanting to know what’s going on between these too.
+Of course, the comments section was filled with inquiring minds wanting to know what’s going on between these two.

 Last week, at DMX’s album release party, the Griselda rapper even gave Blige the chain right off his neck.